counterfactual/monorepo/README.md

 </p>
 <br>

 **Counterfactual** is a simple off-chain framework for building **state channel applications** on top of the Ethereum blockchain.
-It aims to make it simpler to build permisionless applications that have instant finality with zero-fee transactions.
+It aims to make it simpler to build permissionless applications that have instant finality with zero-fee transactions.

 You can learn more about what state channels are by reading [our whitepaper](https://counterfactual.com/statechannels) or a less technical written [description](https://medium.com/l4-media/making-sense-of-ethereums-layer-2-scaling-solutions-state-channels-plasma-and-truebit-22cb40dcc2f4#c353).
 Further, if you want to dive into the specifications of the Counterfactual protocol you can [read them here](https://counterfactual.com/specs).